Engee documentation

 Creating arrays of strings

-String arrays store text fragments and provide a set of functions to work with them.
-You can index, reshape, and merge string arrays just like any other type of array.
-In this article we will consider some functions for working with string arrays.
+Arrays of strings store text fragments and provide a set of functions for working with them.
+Arrays of strings can be indexed, reshaped, and combined in the same way as arrays of any other type.
+In this article, we will look at some functions for working with string arrays.

 Each element of the string array contains a sequence of characters 1 by n.